pfeifer-j/CC-24-25_NutriNube/documentation/milestone2/milestone2.md

  ```

-   I, of course, did not use passwords in plain text but stored them in GitHub secrets.
+   Later I changed this to not use passwords in plain text but to store them in GitHub secrets.

 #### Here is how to add Passwords to GitHub Secrets: